Create Automated CI/CD Builds Using GitHub Actions and DockerHub

 - How to dockerize an application with Docker

-- How to create and deploy an application to GitHub
+- How to create and deploy an application from GitHub Actions

 - How to automatically build and push a Docker image DockerHub with GitHub action.